Part V

 It is done to gain acceptance.
 To avoid judgment.
 To survive.

-Unlike the psychological armor explored in Chapter 28: The Soul’s Armor, masking is a learned strategy—software that asks your nervous system to inhibit the outward expression of its wiring.
+Unlike trauma-shaped armor, masking is a learned strategy—software that asks your nervous system to inhibit the outward expression of its wiring.

 It is a heavy tax.
 It demands immense cognitive computation: constantly monitoring behavior, translating interaction in real-time, suppressing authentic impulses.